 4 Remove the prawns from the pan and keep it aside.

-1 Take a small blender jar or mixer jar, put the grated coconut, malai/soft flesh, mustard seeds, green chilies, tomatoes, and 2 tbsp coconut water, and make a fine smooth paste with it.
-Keep the paste in a bowl for further use.
-Mix the ginger, and garlic paste with the paste.
+1 Blend grated coconut, malai/soft flesh, mustard seeds, green chilies, tomatoes, and 2 tbsp coconut water, and make a fine, smooth paste with it.
+Mix with the ginger and garlic paste.

-2 Make the coconut milk ready by blending 1/2 cup of coconut with little water(3-4 tbsp).
-Then soak the blended coconut in hot water for 10 mins.
-Strain it and homemade coconut milk is ready to use. which you can easily make at home.
+2 Blend 1/2 cup of coconut with little water(3-4 tbsp).
+Then, soak the blended coconut in hot water for 10 minutes.
+Strain it, and homemade coconut milk is ready to use.

-3 Again take the same blender jar, add the onions(cut into four pieces) into it to make a smooth paste.
+3 Again, blend the onions(cut into four pieces) to make a smooth paste.

-1 Heat the same pan(which was used to fry prawns), add 1 more tbsp of mustard oil into it, let it be hot.
+1 Heat the same pan(used to fry prawns), add 1 more tbsp of mustard oil in it.

-First, add onion paste into the oil and immediately place a cover over the pan, as it will start spluttering and that can cause a burn.
+Once the oil is hot, add the onion paste into the oil and immediately place a cover over the pan, as it will start spluttering, and that can cause a burn.

-The onion paste will get a nice golden brown color as shown in the pic.
+The onion paste will get a nice golden brown colour as shown in the pic.

-2 Then add masala paste of other ingredients(contains grated coconut, malai, mustard seeds, green chilies, tomatoes, coconut water and ginger, garlic paste) into the pan, and mix it well.
+2 Then add the masala paste in the pan, and mix it well.

-Add red chili powder, 1 tsp turmeric powder, and 1/2 tsp sugar into it.
+Add red chilli powder, 1 tsp turmeric powder, and 1/2 tsp sugar into it.

-Keep stirring till the raw smell of the masalas go off and it starts to release oil from its side.
+Keep stirring till the raw smell of the spices goes off and it starts to release oil from its side.

-Add 2 cups of coconut water and salt to it.
-Let boil the gravy, then add all fried prawns into the gravy and cover the pan with a lid.
+Add 2 cups of coconut milk and salt.
+Let the gravy boil, then add the fried prawns to the gravy and cover the pan with a lid.

-Then add the garam masala powder into it, mix it well, and bring it to boil for 2 mins.
+Then add the garam masala powder into it, mix it well, and bring it to a boil for 2 minutes.

 And lastly, add 1 tbsp of mustard oil, mix it well, and cover the lid.
 Then immediately turn off the heat.

-Method to prepare daab chingris in microwave oven and gas oven
+How to prepare daab chingri in gas oven

 Tips